spf13/cobra/README.md

 ## Using the Cobra Generator

-Cobra provides it's own program that will create your application and add any commands you want.
+Cobra provides its own program that will create your application and add any commands you want.
 It's the easiest way to incorporate Cobra into your application.

 ### cobra init